 The referrals manager will then liaise with agencies and relevant others to ensure a streamlined admission.

-We want to start our support prior to admission so we will ask the client to keep in regular daily contact with us by phone so we can ensure everything is progressing satisfactorily up to the arrival date.
+When a placement has been agreed we really want to start our support prior to admission so we will ask the client to keep in regular daily contact with us by phone so we can ensure everything is progressing satisfactorily up to the arrival date.